strontic/strontic.github.io/xcyclopedia/library/vssadmin.exe-7C49576CF1ABD8B22FD819FDB9F5917A.md

 ## Possible Misuse

 *The following table contains possible examples of `vssadmin.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `vssadmin.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --